 Clinical Faculty

-As defined in Section II.E.2 of these Rules, faculty members who perform volunteer teaching, research or clinical services, and those whose appointments are less than half-time (< 0.5 FTE), shall be appointed to the clinical faculty.
+As defined in Section II.E.2 of these Rules, faculty members who perform volunteer teaching, research, administrative, advocacy or clinical services, and those whose appointments are less than half-time (< 0.5 FTE), shall be appointed to the clinical faculty.
 Faculty holding clinical titles may be granted the ranks of Clinical Instructor, Senior Clinical Instructor, Assistant Clinical Professor, Associate Clinical Professor, Clinical Professor, or Distinguished Clinical Professor.
-Unless they demonstrate accomplishments in teaching or mentoring, research or national health care activities at the time their association with the School of Medicine begins, members of the clinical faculty should begin at the rank of Clinical Instructor, Senior Clinical Instructor or Assistant Clinical Professor, depending upon the degree of experience they have accumulated subsequent to completion of their professional training.
-All clinical faculty members shall be appointed to at-will positions.
+Unless they demonstrate significant accomplishments in teaching or mentoring, research, healthcare program leadership or community service at the time their association with the School of Medicine begins, members of the clinical faculty will usually begin at the rank of Senior Clinical Instructor or Assistant Clinical Professor., All clinical faculty members shall be appointed to at-will positions.
+The performance of clinical faculty members who have teaching responsibilities will be reviewed at least every three years.

+Clinical faculty members are expected to demonstrate significant, ongoing contributions to the teaching, service, clinical care, research or administrative programs of their department, the School of Medicine, or the Anschutz Medical Campus.

+The criteria outlined below for each rank are general guidelines.
+The criteria for appointment and promotion of Clinical faculty members may vary across the departments; additionally, branch campus, Longitudinal Integrated Clerkship (LIC) and other educational program leaders may establish specific requirements for appointment and promotion that meet the needs of their teaching programs.
+Additionally, departments, campuses, clerkship sites, and other teaching programs may require specific documentation during performance reviews, such as teaching logs, teaching evaluations, feedback from mentees, and other documentation of meaningful contributions and engagement.

+Clinical faculty members who are primarily focused on teaching must maintain a significant teaching presence.
+Teaching includes instruction and supervision of learners in classroom, clinical, research and community settings.
+Teaching also includes mentorship, coaching, professional role modeling, and participation in course leadership and educational scholarship and research.
+The School of Medicine recognizes teaching of undergraduate students, graduate students, residents, fellows and health care providers in all the health professions.
+Importantly, excellence in teaching also requires being a model of professional conduct for students, residents and other trainees.

+Advocacy, service, community engagement and other activities that support the missions of the school may also be recognized during review for appointment and promotion.

 Associate Clinical Professors should have a minimum of four years of service as Assistant Clinical Professor or equivalent experience, combined with evidence of significant ongoing contributions to one or more School of Medicine or departmental activities.

 Clinical Professors should have a minimum of six years of service as Associate Clinical Professor or equivalent experience, combined with evidence of continuing outstanding contributions to the School of Medicine or to the programs of their department.
 Clinical Professors should be outstanding teachers and professional role models.
 They should also demonstrate institutional citizenship, exemplified by such activities as service on committees, attendance at conferences, and support of the academic missions of the department or the School of Medicine.

 The title Distinguished Clinical Professor is extended to recognize part- time or volunteer faculty members who have made outstanding contributions to the School of Medicine and to their academic disciplines.
 Candidates recommended for this rank must fulfill the requirements for Clinical Professor above and must demonstrate: